-When was the last time you got 8 full hours of sleep?
+When was the last time you got eight full hours of sleep?
 Now we’re lucky to get even 3 hours of undisturbed sleep, and that’s if we can even fall asleep!
-Falling asleep and maintaining sleep is incredibly difficult in our plugged in world.
-Our bodies are programmed to become tired when the sun sets and it gets dark outside, but with the advent of artificial light and now blue light from cell phones, televisions, and even e-readers, our mind is more awake than ever at the wrong time.
+Falling asleep and maintaining sleep is incredibly difficult in our plugged-in world.
+Our bodies are programmed to become tired when the sun sets, and it gets dark outside, but with the advent of artificial light and now blue light from cell phones, televisions, and even e-readers, our mind is more awake than ever at the wrong time of day.
 It’s fine, we tell ourselves, I’ll make up lost sleep on the weekend.
-Unfortunately you can’t make up sleep when you’re already deprived.
+Unfortunately, you can’t make up sleep when you’re already sleep-deprived.

-Think back to when you opened your eyes this morning- yes, a painful memory I know, your alarm blaring, scratching at your eardrums, the sun vehemently searing your outer lids (if you’re lucky and the sun is up when you awaken), that feeling of immense exhaustion, lifting open your eyelids is as difficult as Atlas hoisting the earth onto his shoulders.
-This overall feeling of grogginess has a WebMD approved term, Sleep Inertia.
-Defined as “groggy with a lack of mental clarity”, sleep inertia should dissipate around 15-20 minutes after waking up.
-The newest trend in our society is “chronic sleep inertia”, sleep inertia that does not dissipate and follows us into the early afternoon, causing unpleasant and even dangerous results.
+Think back to when you opened your eyes this morning.
+Did you have an overall feeling of grogginess?
+The WebMD approved term for this is, Sleep Inertia.
+Defined as “groggy with a lack of mental clarity,” sleep inertia should dissipate around 15-20 minutes after waking up.
+The newest trend in our society is “chronic sleep inertia,” sleep inertia that does not disappear and follows us into the early afternoon, causing unpleasant and even dangerous results.

 We all want to be productive and effective at what we do.
 But when we boost productivity by expanding our waking hours, we aren’t helping anyone.
-We’re putting sleep deprived people on the road, we’re accelerating our own demise mentally and physically, and we’re compromising our own responsibilities and capabilities.
+We’re putting sleep-deprived people on the road, we’re accelerating our demise mentally and physically, and we’re compromising our responsibilities and capabilities.
 We are less productive, less insightful, less happy, and more likely to get sick.
-And most of the time we don’t even realize how much we’ve hurt ourselves by skimping on our rest.
-For example if you sleep six hours a night for twelve days your cognitive and physical performance becomes practically indistinguishable from that of someone who has been awake for twenty four hours straight.
+And most of the time, we don’t even realize how much we’ve hurt ourselves by skimping on our rest.
+For example, if you sleep six hours a night for twelve days, your cognitive and physical performance becomes practically indistinguishable from that of someone awake for twenty-four hours straight.
 The kicker?
-The performance of someone who has been awake for twenty four hours straight is similar to that of someone with a blood alcohol level of 0.1%.
+The production of someone awake for twenty-four hours straight is similar to that of someone with a blood-alcohol level of 0.1%.

 Tom Curcio, the driving force behind Curcio Law, is a dedicated trial lawyer with more than 35 years of experience in Northern Virginia.
 He has dedicated his career to representing people who have been seriously injured through no fault of their own.
 He works tirelessly to obtain the compensation his clients are legally entitled to…